Graves Act Lawyer in Hackensack, NJ

 Since the Graves Act was passed and then broadened, Hackensack criminal attorney Adam M. Lustberg has successfully assisted defendants in the complicated process of applying for a Graves Act waiver of minimum mandatory sentencing in NJ.
 Contact him today to discuss your weapons offense case and learn about your rights.

-NJ Gun Charges Covered by the Graves Act Require the Assistance of a Skilled Fair Lawn Criminal Defense Attorney
+NJ Gun Charges Covered by the Graves Act Require the Assistance of a Skilled Hackensack Criminal Defense Attorney

 Before the broadening of firearms violations sentencing under the Graves Act, only defendants convicted of firearms violations while committing certain crimes were subject to mandatory sentencing for gun crimes.
 In line with New Jersey’s tough stance against gun crimes, mandatory sentencing was broadened to cover multiple other firearms violations.
 Mandatory sentencing now applies to convictions for the following firearms violations: